Time Management Training Courses

 The key is to focus on the important few.

-Applying the Pareto principle is a quick way to manage to do lists, decide where you should delegate tasks and to improve productivity by focusing on your most important tasks.
+Applying the Pareto principle is a quick way to manage to-do lists, decide which tasks to delegate, and improve productivity by focusing on your critical tasks.

 Of course, the Pareto principle can be applied more broadly than just to time management.